If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 These students will have to write the baby bar exam to continue pursuing their legal education.

-Another way to pursue a legal career in California that does not involve law school is completing a law office program under the supervision of a state attorney or judge.
+Another way to pursue a legal career in California that does not involve law school is by completing a law office program under the supervision of a state attorney or judge.

 Before your eyes light up with relief, and you think you can bypass law school to become a lawyer in California, you should know this path is extremely difficult to pursue.
-There are limited credible law office study programs and the few that exist are highly competitive.
+There are limited credible law office study programs, and the few that exist are highly competitive.

 Additionally, these programs still require a similar time commitment as law school.
 Students must spend at least 18 hours a week studying under a lawyer or judge.